george-hawkins/odroid-c2/minimum-install.md

 This should save 170mW - my power monitor showed about 155mW - a 7% power saving.
 Turning off graphics should apparently have saved a similar amount, but while I saw the expected memory saving, I didn't see any change in power consumption.

+Note: turning off USB does not persist across reboots, i.e. it's back on after a reboot.
+I haven't written a unit file, like the one for the blue LED, to apply this change on every boot.

 ---

 Backup